Home Insurance Escrow: How It Works, Pros & Cons Explained

 Can my lender force me to have an escrow account?

 Yes, in many cases.
-Lenders typically require escrow when your down payment is less than 20%, when you have an FHA loan, or when your risk profile warrants additional protection for the lender.
-There is no federal law that universally mandates escrow, but loan program rules (FHA, Fannie Mae guidelines) and individual lender policies effectively require it for most borrowers.
+Lenders typically require escrow when your down payment is less than 20%, when you have an FHA loan, or when your loan is a higher-priced mortgage loan (which requires escrow for at least 5 years under federal rules).
+There is no federal law that universally mandates escrow, but loan program rules and individual lender policies effectively require it for most borrowers.
 If you have a conventional loan and strong equity, you may be able to waive or remove the escrow requirement by contacting your servicer.

 What happens to my escrow account if I switch homeowners insurance companies?

-When you switch insurers, notify your mortgage servicer right away with your new policy details.
+When you switch insurers, notify your mortgage servicer right away with your new policy details and updated proof of insurance.
 Your servicer will update their records and direct the next annual premium payment to your new carrier.
-If your old policy was canceled mid-term and you received a prorated refund check, send it to your servicer — keeping it yourself can create an escrow shortage and drive up your monthly payment.
+If your old policy was canceled mid-term and you received a prorated refund check, send it to your servicer because keeping it yourself can create an escrow shortage and drive up your monthly payment.

 How often does my servicer review my escrow account?

-Your mortgage servicer is required to perform an escrow analysis at least once per year.
+Your mortgage servicer is required to perform an escrow analysis at least once per year under RESPA.
 This review compares what was collected against what was actually paid for insurance and taxes.
 If premiums or taxes rose, the analysis will show a shortage and trigger a monthly payment adjustment.
-If too much was collected, you may receive a small refund or see your payment slightly reduced.
+If too much was collected, RESPA generally requires the servicer to refund any surplus greater than $50 as long as your loan is current.

 Will my monthly mortgage payment change if my homeowners insurance goes up?